-Shares of any Class in respect of any Fund may be purchased through the Administrator by completing a subscription form.
+Shares of any Class in the respect of any Fund may be purchased through the Administrator by completing a subscription form (which the Manager or agent will transmit to the Administrator).
 Applicants will be obliged to declare to the Company at the time of their initial subscription for Shares whether they are an Irish Resident and/or a U.S. Person.
 The Company reserves the right to reject any application for Shares.
-Subscription applications may be received by facsimile or by electronic means in accordance with the Central Bank's requirements.
+Subscription applications may be received by facsimile or electronic means in accordance with the Central Bank's requirements.
 Where an initial subscription application has been received by facsimile, the original subscription form must be received promptly along with any supporting documentation required to prevent money laundering.
 Subsequent facsimile subscription requests into a Shareholder's account may be processed without the need to submit original documentation.
 Amendments to a Shareholder's registration details and payment instructions will only be effected upon receipt of original documentation.

 The value of Shares to be purchased must at least meet the minimum subscription stated in Schedule II.
-The minimum initial subscription amounts may be changed by the Directors in their absolute discretion
+The minimum initial subscription amounts may be changed by the Directors in their absolute discretion.

-For cash purchases of Shares, the applicant can purchase Shares at the Net Asset Value per Share of a Class in a Fund provided the Administrator has received a properly completed subscription form by the relevant Trade Cut-Off Time and subscription monies by the relevant Settlement Time.
+For cash purchases of Shares, the applicant can purchase Shares at the Net Asset Value per Share of a Class in a Fund provided the Administrator or its agent has received a properly completed subscription form by the Trade Cut-Off Time and subscription monies by the third Dealing Day from the date on which the Manager or its agent receives the applicant's properly completed subscription form or such later time as the Manager in its sole discretion may permit.
 The applicant will pay from the subscription monies any foreign exchange costs associated with converting the subscription monies into the Class Currency of the Class of the Fund in which the applicant is investing at prevailing exchange rates.
 The Manager reserves the right, in its sole discretion, to require the applicant to indemnify the Company against any losses arising as a result of the Company's failure to receive payment as required.
 All subscription monies should be paid to the Subscriptions/Redemptions Account.
 Purchase of Shares may be made in specie in the Manager's sole discretion.

 Subscriptions for Shares should be made in accordance with the procedures detailed in the subscription form.
-Subscriptions for a specific number of Shares will be accepted for all Funds.